 - Eliminate sources of soddenness in cellars, for example, pipe spills or groundwater drainage.

 - Use a dehumidifier in any area of your home that smells smelly or sodden.
-Keep your dampness levels underneath 50 percent.
+Keep your dampness levels below 50 per cent.
 Make sure to clean the collection bucket can and condensation coils routinely.

-- Use an air-conditioner,and consider installing central air-conditioner cooling with a high-effeciency particulate air (HEPA) filter attachment.
-The HEPA channel can trap mold spores from outside air before they’re coursed inside your home.
+- Use an air-conditioner, and consider installing a central air-conditioner cooling with a high-efficiency particulate air (HEPA) filter attachment.
+The HEPA channel can trap mould spores from the outside air before they’re coursed inside your home.